quintel/mechanical_turk/README.markdown

 # Mechanical Turk

-Inspiration of the Mechanical Turk is drawn from [The Turk](http://en.wikipedia.org/wiki/The_Turk).
+Inspiration of the Mechanical Turk is drawn from the [Mechanical Turk](https://en.wikipedia.org/wiki/Mechanical_Turk).

 ## Build Status